jfeist/chiral-transfermatrix/README.md

 ## Arbitrary layers defined by their transfer matrix

 TSCAT also supports the use of layers that are not just uniform material layers, but, e.g., metamaterials described by a transfer matrix that is externally provided.
 This is done by passing a `TransferMatrixLayer` object, which is a simple container for the transfer matrix.
-The transfer matrix must be as a `...×4×4` array, where the `...` indicate an arbitrary number of dimensions that are treated according to broadcasting rules (e.g., these can describe frequency dependence), and the last two dimension describe the transfer matrix, where the 4 entries correspond to (`sp`,`sm`,`dp`,`dm`) waves (where again, `s`/`d` stand for left- and right-going waves, and `p`/`m` correspond to helicity of plus/minus 1).
+The transfer matrix must be passed as an `...×4×4` array, where the `...` indicate an arbitrary number of dimensions that are treated according to broadcasting rules (e.g., these can describe frequency dependence), and the last two dimension describe the transfer matrix, where the 4 entries correspond to (`sp`,`sm`,`dp`,`dm`) waves.
+Here again, `s`/`d` stand for left- (`sinister`) and right-going (`dexter`) waves, and `p`/`m` corresponds to a helicity of plus/minus 1 of circularly polarized light.
 For example, this can be used to describe a helicity-preserving mirror, and the model described in [Phys.
-Rev. A 107, L021501 (2021)](https://doi.org/10.1103/PhysRevA.107.L021501) is already provided in the code with a separate helper function `helicity_preserving_mirror(omegaPR,gammaPR,omega,reversed=False)` that returns the transfer matrix for a mirror with a helicity-preserving resonance at frequency `omegaPR` and with linewidth `gammaPR`, for frequencies `omega`.
-The `reversed` argument can be used to reverse the direction of the mirror, as necessary for creating a helicity-preserving cavity.
+Rev. A 107, L021501 (2021)](https://doi.org/10.1103/PhysRevA.107.L021501) is already provided in the code with a separate helper function `helicity_preserving_mirror(omegaPR,gammaPR,omega,enantiomer=False)` that returns the transfer matrix for a mirror with a helicity-preserving resonance at frequency `omegaPR` and with linewidth `gammaPR`, for frequencies `omega`.
+The `enantiomer` argument can be used to obtain the enantiomer (i.e., mirror image) version of the mirror, as necessary for creating a helicity-preserving cavity.

 # To do
 - add example with helicity-preserving cavity